engagetitus/programming/Phase 1_Introduction to Programming/Module 2_Intermediate Programming Concepts/lesson1.md

 ### Conclusion
 Error handling and debugging are crucial skills for any programmer.
 By using `try` and `except` blocks, understanding common errors, and applying effective debugging techniques, you can create more robust and maintainable Python programs.

----

-Feel free to customize and expand upon this outline to suit your teaching needs!
 ### List of Common Exceptions

 #### SyntaxError: Invalid syntax